KSSidhu/CMPT276/README.md

-# CMPT 276: Product Document Release 3
+# CMPT 276: Product Document Release 4

 ### What's Changed
 > ### Features completed
-- Functioning Chip8 Emulator
-- Runs all opcodes and passes tests
-- Finalized design of HTML interface
+- Created our implemententation of Breakout
-- Draws to the HTML canvas
-- Loads files
+- Loads files and fixed loading bug
-- Keyboard Mapping (both mouse click and keyboard)
-- Pause Button
 - Register Display and automatic updating
-- Altered Testing: Not using Jest.js for this release, instead using separate Javascript and HTML file
 - Emulator can run all ROMS
 - Memory, instructions, and registers displayed
 - Highlighting and updating memory, instructions, and registers
 - Forwards/Backwards buttons implemented
-- Added NavBar and added github and buttons there
+- Added dark mode
 - Functioning assembler: can convert assembly into hex code with input and ouptput text files

 > ### Features Not Completed